Free Pattern – Bandkerchief (knit)

 Band

-Bind off using a tubular bind off, or another stretchy bind off.
+Bind off using a tubular bind off, or any other stretchy bind off.

 Finishing